Demian's Gamebook Web Page

 More reviews by Kveto

-Users Who Own This Item: Alatar001, arcaril, Ardennes, Aussiesmurf, auximenes, B0N0V0X, BarefootJimmy, bigcobra, bookwormjeff, Chanticrow, Cloquewerk, Crazyscotsman, CSquared, Cyan, dArtagnan, dave2002a, Eamonn McCusker, egokun, Erikwinslow, Fireguard, Garrick Muttley, Grifter, Gurvo, Himynameistony, hoops4ever, horrorbusiness, jdreller, Joe_TC, jr, Jubal, karalynn, katzcollection, keving, kinderstef, kleme, knginatl, Kveto, le maudit, LordJR, marnaudo, mattender, mlvoss, nelsondesign, Nomad, outspaced, peterm2, Pirrakas, PlanewalkerGroup (First Printing), Pseudo_Intellectual, Robert Mammone, rolipo26 (4th - 2.50$), Sheridan77, Sir Olli, sireeyore, spragmatic, StagQuests, ThisIslandEarth, Tremendez, truce57, twar, Virtua Sinner, Von Scotty, waktool (US 1st), Yalius
+Users Who Own This Item: Alatar001, arcaril, Ardennes, Arkadia, Aussiesmurf, auximenes, B0N0V0X, BarefootJimmy, bigcobra, bookwormjeff, Chanticrow, Cloquewerk, Crazyscotsman, CSquared, Cyan, dArtagnan, dave2002a, Eamonn McCusker, egokun, Erikwinslow, Fireguard, Garrick Muttley, Grifter, Gurvo, Himynameistony, hoops4ever, horrorbusiness, jdreller, Joe_TC, jr, Jubal, karalynn, katzcollection, keving, kinderstef, kleme, knginatl, Kveto, le maudit, LordJR, marnaudo, mattender, mlvoss, nelsondesign, Nomad, outspaced, peterm2, Pirrakas, PlanewalkerGroup (First Printing), Pseudo_Intellectual, Robert Mammone, rolipo26 (4th - 2.50$), Sheridan77, Sir Olli, sireeyore, spragmatic, StagQuests, ThisIslandEarth, Tremendez, truce57, twar, Virtua Sinner, Von Scotty, waktool (US 1st), Yalius

 Users Who Want This Item: Aryon, bonhomme, Braldt, davitaba (i'd like a pdf version), Dronak, exaquint, Ffghtermedic, Gartax, janh, Khellendros, Lambchop, lek, momaw27, NEMO, odo_ital, snakefire77, Surcal, Trachalio (I think I used to have?
 Cover looks extremely familiar.), wonderfly